Francis Bacon (artist): Popes

+His 1953 Study after Velázquez's Portrait of Pope Innocent X is regarded by art historians as one of Bacon's masterpieces.
+It has been the subject of detailed analysis by several major scholars.
+David Sylvester described it as –along with Head VI– "the finest pope Bacon produced".

 Reclining figures

 Many of Bacon's paintings are "inhabited" by reclining figures.
-Single, or, as in triptychs, repeated with variations, they can be commented by symbolic indexes (like circular arrows as signs for rotation), turning painted images to blueprints for moving images of the type of contemporary GIFs.
+Single, or, as in triptychs, repeated with variations, they can be commented by symbolic indexes (like circular arrows as signs for rotation), turning painted images into blueprints for moving images of the type of contemporary GIFs.
 The composition of especially the nude figures is influenced by the sculptural work of Michelangelo.
 The multi-phasing of his rendition of the figures, which often is also applied to the sitters in the portraits, is also a reference to Eadweard Muybridge's chronophotography.

 The screaming mouth

-The inspiration for the recurring motif of screaming mouths in many Bacons of the late 1940s and early 1950s was drawn from a number of sources, including medical text books, the works of Matthias Grünewald and photographic stills of the nurse in the Odessa Steps scene in Eisenstein's 1925 silent film Battleship Potemkin.
-Bacon saw the film in 1935, and viewed it frequently thereafter.
+The inspiration for the recurring motif of screaming mouths in many Bacons of the late 1940s and early 1950s was drawn from a number of sources, including medical textbooks.
+Kathleen Clark's 1939 book of X-ray photographs was a major source.
+He also used the works of Matthias Grünewald and photographic stills of the nurse in the Odessa Steps scene in Eisenstein's 1925 silent film Battleship Potemkin.
+Bacon saw the film in 1935 and viewed it frequently thereafter.
 He kept in his studio a photographic still of the scene, showing a close-up of the nurse's head screaming in panic and terror and with broken pince-nez spectacles hanging from her blood-stained face.
 He referred to the image throughout his career, using it as a source of inspiration.

-Bacon described the screaming mouth as a catalyst for his work, and incorporated its shape when painting the chimera.
+Bacon described the screaming mouth as a catalyst for his work and incorporated its shape when painting the chimera.
 His use of the motif can be seen in one of his first surviving works, Abstraction from the Human Form.
 By the early 1950s it became an obsessive concern, to the point, according to art critic and Bacon biographer Michael Peppiatt, "it would be no exaggeration to say that, if one could really explain the origins and implications of this scream, one would be far closer to understanding the whole art of Francis Bacon."